 Goldfields & Mining

-The Granites walking track is a 3km, grade 3 Circuit hike located in the Sturt National Park, NSW.
+The Granites walking track is a 3km, grade 3 circuit hike, located in the Sturt National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.

 While the ancient volcano at Sturt National Park never erupted, evidence of its efforts to do so is unmistakable in the form of enormous granite boulders that dot the landscape.